 This bean chowder recipe is the best, hearty chowder I’ve made in a long time!

 This is one of those recipes that makes a huge pot of soup that you can easily portion out and freeze for a cold winter evening with some crusty garlic bread.
-It makes about a full gallon of soup.
-I love making a ton of soups because when winter hits and I inevitably catch a cold or flu, all I have to do is reach in the freezer, thaw and warm and lunch or dinner is on the table.
+It makes approximately a full gallon of soup.
+I love making a ton of soups because when winter hits and I inevitably catch a cold or flu, all I have to do is reach in the freezer, thaw and warm, and lunch or dinner is on the table.

 As a single mom, these types of meals are really critical.
 All it takes is one busy day or one flu to wipe out my entire schedule.
 It’s possible for all three meals to get erased from my schedule in lieu of snacking on whatever happens to be available.